Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 A **moderate negative correlation exists between income and spending (borrowing) behaviour**.
 Thus, for each additional increase in income, customer borrowing behaviour decreases by 4.7341 units, assuming the credit score remains constant.
 This indicates that **a rise in income does not necessarily lead to an increase in client borrowing**.

-On the other hand, **a very strong positive relationship is evident between credit score and spending behaviour**.
+On the other hand, **a very strong positive relationship exists between credit score and spending behaviour**.
 The analysis indicates that for every one-unit increase in credit score, customer borrowing behaviour increases by 8.2135 units, provided income remains constant.
 This suggests that **customers with higher credit scores tend to borrow more, and vice versa**.